chefcore/config_examples/README.md

 # Purpose

+The focus of this project is to have a canned solution for a solid infrastructure foundation using Chef and AWS.
+Browse the core_examples repo for example Chef environments, roles, data bags, CloudFormations templates and more.
+They are configured to use the Chef Core suite of cookbooks.
+It's a starting point to help jump into the Chef world fresh or refactor a better configuration infrastructure.
+The intent is to provide wrapper cookbooks for many common services that have overrides and providers to stand up your stack without having to make cookbook customizations.
-Ultimate Chef all inclusive wrapper infrastructure.
-Provides a great infrastructure foundation starting point.
-Provides wrappers for many common services.
-Aided an eliminating the need for writing dozens of wrapper cookbooks.
+The goal of this project is aided at eliminating the need for writing dozens of wrapper cookbooks or repeating code.
+Most likely there may be the need to have some custom deployment cookbooks that piggyback the Chef Core suite, but it should drastically reduce the effort.

 # Design
 The design idea came to me one day after a couple years of repeatably writing wrapper cookbooks for several different development teams.
 I found the layout that was given to use was an inferior design that had numerous faults.